arkency/posts/posts/2019-11-02-unexpected-benefits-of-storing-commands.md

 <!-- more -->

 You can achieve command storage in RES in different ways, with varying levels of sophistication.
-The most naive way to do it (just to move along with our story) would be to store an "event" named `CommandIssued` with `command_type` && `command_data` attributes:
+The most naive way to do it (just to move along with our story) would be to store an "event" named `CommandIssued` with `command_type` and `command_data` attributes:

 ```ruby
 class CommandIssued < RailsEventStore::Event